TrustworthyComputing/Zilch/examples-zmips/README.md

-## Some comments about TinyRAM programs
+## Some comments about zMIPS programs

 ### Knowledge of factorization
 Prover claims he/she knows the prime factors of a verifier-chosen number (e.g. 15), without revealing the factors to the verifier.